-COURSE OBJECTIVES 1 The course is designed to equip the students with the necessary mathematical skills and techniques that are essential for an engineering course.
+COUR SE OBJECTIVES 1 The course is designed to equip the students with the necessary mathematical skills and techniques that are essential for an engineering course.
 2 The skills derived from the course will help the student form a necessary base to develop analytic and design concepts.

-COURSE BTL Upon suc CO1 Solve first order differential equations and its applications К3 CO2 Solve the linear differential equations with constant coefficients by appropriate method К3 CO3 Apply Newton, Gauss and Lagrange interpolation formulae to find interpolating polynomials for the given data. К3 CO4 Find the approximate roots of transcendental equations by using different numerical methods K2 CO5 Solve initial value problems by using different numerical schemes K3
+COURSE COUTCOMES BTL Upon suc Upon successful completion of the course, the student will be able to: CO1 Solve first order differential equations and its applications K3 CO2 Solve the linear differential equations with constant coefficients by appropriate method К3 CO3 Apply Newton, Gauss and Lagrange interpolation formulae to find interpolating polynomials for the given data.
+K3 CO4 Find the approximate roots of transcendental equations by using different numerical methods K2 CO5 Solve initial value problems by using different numerical schemes К3